Russia: Poll by CIPKR from 09.09.2021

 Election poll results

-Russia - The latest poll for the Parliamentary election in Russia from CIPKR shows the following results: YeR 29%, KPRF 25%, LDPR 9%, NL 8%, SRPZP 6%, Yabloko 5% and KR 1%.
+Russia - The latest poll for the Parliamentary Election in Russia from CIPKR shows the following results: YeR 29%, KPRF 25%, LDPR 9%, NL 8%, SRPZP 6%, Yabloko 5% and KR 1%.
 If an election were held in Russia this Sunday, KPRF might gain the most in voter favorability with +6.1 growth since the last election.
 YeR, on the other hand, would lose the most votes (-20.8) in the election barometer compared to the last election result.

 Michail Wladimirowitsch Mischustin is currently governing with a Unknown orientation from .
 With 0.0% of virtual seats, the government could fail to remain in office.